h1dz/Cyber/README.md

 ## These notes are subject to change as I am constantly learning and updating them!

 ### [Scripts](https://github.com/h1dz/Cyber/tree/Scripts)
-- Bash script to interact with ChatGPT API cia CLI. {Buggy}
+- Bash script to interact with ChatGPT API cia CLI (.sh file).
+- Batch script to interact with ChatGPT API via CLI (batch file).
 - PowerShell script to generate a random password 20 characters long.
 - Ping script to get a better idea what operating system the host is running and if it is up
 - Gobuster enumeration script